 The son of Don Shula, David Shula always was younger than his dad.
 His career in the NFL was considerably less impressive, though he is the fastest coach to 50 losses in NFL history.
 Shula never so much retired as he was fired in 1996.
 He's currently the wide receivers coach for Dartmouth College.

 Age at Coaching Debut: 32 years, 4 months

 Age at Retirement: Still active, 45

 Current Los Angeles Rams defensive coordinator Raheem Morris stepped into the head coaching role in Tampa Bay in 2009, one month after Super Bowl-winning fiery redhead Jon Gruden was fired.
-Morris’s three seasons at the helm ended with a 17-31 record in 2012.
+Morris's three NFL seasons at the helm ended with a 17-31 record in 2012.